Huilin-Li/mybook/src/paper/FLSHclust.md

 2. Initial analysis to find most likely similar pairs.
      - e.g. we have 1000 sequence, there should have 499,500 pairs for comparisons.
 The work of this initial analysis is to narrow these pairs down to 6041 pairs.
      - reproduced well.
-     - more details as follows.
+     - more details about this step are as follows.
+     - has been verifyed that the final 19 pairs come from these 6041 pairs.
 3. The next analysis is based on these this reduced pairs.
 4. These reduced pairs are randomly assigned to 32 partitions in PySpark.
-5. Similarity calculation
+5. Similarity calculation is performed in these partitions concurrently.
     - similarity calculate:
     ```
     # 1